WLAN

 WLAN_Future

-The WMNL is actively performing a research on next-generation low-latency WLAN to support real-time VR/AR/MR (with high video resolution and low-latency, for no motion sickness), which is supported by Samsung Research Funding & Incubation Center for Future Technology (SRFC).
-We are considering various techniques to achieve the goal, such as latency-aware STA grouping for joint uplink/downlink MU-MIMO scheduling.
+WMNL is actively performing a research on next-generation low-latency WLAN to support real-time VR/AR/MR (with high video resolution and low-latency, for no motion sickness), which is supported by Samsung Research Funding & Incubation Center for Future Technology (SRFC).
+We consider various techniques to achieve the goal, such as latency-aware STA grouping for joint uplink/downlink MU-MIMO scheduling.
 While state-of-the-art STA grouping algorithms only focus on inter-STA channel correlation for maximal throughput, we try to address both latency and throughput.

 WLAN_XR